The Tufts Writing Supplement

 B) What makes you happy?

-C) Sports, science and society are filled with rules, theories and laws like the Ninth Commandment, PV=nRT, Occam’s Razor, and The Law of Diminishing Returns.
+C) Sports, science, and society are filled with rules, theories, and laws like the Ninth Commandment, PV=nRT, Occam’s Razor, and The Law of Diminishing Returns.
 Three strikes and you’re out.
-“I” before “E” except after “C.” Warm air rises.
+In English, “I” before “E” except after “C.” Warm air rises.
 Pick one and explain its significance to you.

 F) Whether you are goaltending or cheering from the stands, celebrate the role sports plays in your life.